How to use equity to purchase an investment property?

 - Assess your borrowing power by looking at income, expenses, and existing commitments

-- Explain the different loan options available, including refinancing or setting up a new investment loan
+- Explain the different loan options available, including refinancing your existing mortgage or setting up a new investment loan.

 - Ensure the finance strategy is structured correctly from a tax perspective, so you are set up from the start